isaacnmm/pestpolicy-hugo2XX/content/posts/can-cats-get-fleas-in-the-winter/index.md

 Notably, vacuuming creates strong vibrations that will eject both the adult and the pre-adult fleas from their hiding places and cocoons, respectively.
 3. Get a suitable floor cleaner and mop floors in the house.
 Notably, choose a floor cleaner that the most pungent smell this will repel the fleas.
 However, ensure take care of the cleaner you decide if there are small children (maybe those babies) in the house.
 4.

 Clean clothing, bedding, and pillow covers in the washing machine (with a strong detergent) and dryer.
 Ensure that the washing machine's water must have a temperature of over 55 degrees centigrade.
 Further, if youve been allowing your cat to your bed, wash all the bedding.
-5. Utilize a [flea comb](https://pestpolicy.com/best-flea-comb-for-cats/) to remove the flea eggs and flea adults.
+5. Utilize a [flea comb](https://pestpolicy.com/best-flea-comb-for-cats/)to remove the flea eggs and flea adults.

 However, ensure to target the belly, forehead, and neck since thats where many fleas will exist.